 Cocaine is known to “speed up” the body, so initially after using users may feel excited and full of energy but they are also prone to rapid mood swings and may suddenly become angry, nervous, or paranoid.
 After the high wears off, users typically feel depressed and tired for days.

 Long-term abuse of cocaine can result in serious health problems, such as:

 - Bowel decay (from reduced blood flow)

 - Loss of smell

 - Higher risk for HIV and Hepatitis C

 Do I Need Cocaine Detox?

-If you are physically dependent on cocaine, a full detox program is not necessary but we do recommend a period of safe medical observation in a clinical environment while you are discontinuing all use of the substance.
+If you are physically dependent on cocaine, a full medical detox program is usually not necessary but we do recommend a period of safe medical observation in a clinical environment while you are discontinuing all use of the substance.

 The intense cocaine cravings that occur after a crash is often the most difficult time for people in cocaine detox.
 Many times this is also coupled with extreme anxiety or depression, which puts them at risk for self-harming behaviors.